iraiyan/avalanche-wallet-cli/docs/qa-guide.md

 device.
 Click the "View Key Phrase" button and verify they match.
 If they don't you must reset the web wallet and create another with the same phrase, and go through these instructions again.
-If they do match, hover over the icon buttons next to "View Key Phrase" and click the one which is labeled "Past Addresses".
+If they do match, hover over the icon buttons next to "View Key Phrase" and click the one which is labeled "HD Addresses".
 You should see a list of all the addresses you've had in the past in this wallet, ordered by the index (`#` column).
 If you have many addresses here, you can check they match by running `cli/cli.js get-address 0/N` where you